-These cheesy potatoes are as delicious as they are easy to prepare.
+These Cheesy Potatoes are as delicious as they are easy to prepare.
 This cheesy side dish recipe is great with any meal and makes a perfect side for the holidays.

-I love to make these potatoes for family dinners, potlucks, and holiday gatherings.
+I love to make these cheesy scalloped potatoes for family dinners, potlucks, and holiday gatherings.
 They go so well with everything, that there’s never really a wrong time to make them.
 They’re also so delicious that I love being able to enjoy the leftovers the next day.
 I think after you give this recipe a try, you’ll be just as in love with it as I am.

-Like all scalloped potato recipes, this one is easy to make and full of flavor.
+Like all scalloped potato recipes, this one is easy to make, full of flavor, and uses real fresh potatoes.
 It starts with russet potatoes that are peeled and sliced thinly.
 Then, I make a delicious, creamy cheese sauce, add it all to a baking dish, and cook it until it’s hot, bubbly, and delicious.
-That’s it.
-That’s all there is to it.
-It’s incredibly easy to make, but that doesn’t mean it’s not also full of flavor.
-Between the creamy cheese sauce and the zesty seasonings, this classic potato side dish explodes with flavor in each and every bite, and you can serve it with almost anything!

 Why You’ll Love These Easy Cheesy Potatoes